Sometimes it can feel like there's a gap between the product team and the customers we serve. The Portal can help bridge it.

 - Allow colleagues to submit ideas or feedback on behalf of certain users.

 All new ideas and feedback submitted on the Portal are routed back to your Insights board for you to analyze alongside inputs streaming in from other channels.

-- How to send an update to customers who requested a feature
+- Sending an update to customers who requested a feature

-- How to monitor which features have been added to a Portal
+- Monitoring which features have been added to a Portal

 When finished, your Portal will display a number of ideas that colleagues and customers can provide feedback on.

 Each idea on your Portal is represented as a card.